Orville Lee

 Orville Lee (born April 4, 1964) is a retired Canadian Football League running back.

-He was drafted by the Ottawa Rough Riders with the first overall pick in the 1988 CFL Draft from Simon Fraser University.
+He was drafted by the Ottawa Rough Riders with the first overall pick in the 1988 CFL draft from Simon Fraser University.
+While at university from 1984 to 1987, Orville "rushed for a school record 3,446 career yards and held 14 other SFU records when his four-year career had ended."
+He was enshrined in the Simon Fraser University Athletics Hall of Fame in 1994.

 In his rookie year he racked up 1075 rushing yards to lead the CFL becoming only the fifth Canadian (Normie Kwong, Gerry James, Bob Swift and Ron Stewart being the others) to accomplish that feat.
 He later played for the Saskatchewan Roughriders and Hamilton Tiger-Cats before retiring in 1992.
 His son, Jamall Lee was a member of the BC Lions.

 He now runs a non-profit organization called Pathfinder Youth Center Society, for at Risk Kids in BC along with his wife Ruth Lee.